PeterMarshall29/book1/_build/html/_sources/jupyternotebooks/glossary.md

 Function
   A named sequence of statements that can be invoked/called by a program, optionally using arguments supplied by the function call, to optionall return a value to the program.
 The type of the function includes the number and types of argument and the type of the value returned.
 Functions are useful because they are reusable, making code more efficient to write and execute.

+Functions
+  A named sequence of statements that can be invoked/called by a program, optionally using arguments supplied by the function call, to optionall return a value to the program.
+The type of the function includes the number and types of argument and the type of the value returned.
+Functions are useful because they are reusable, making code more efficient to write and execute.

 Function Argument
   The values passed into a function.
 The function declaration specifies the number and type of the required arguments, which must match when the function is called.